 Every engineering school determines the admission requirements for each of its engineering programs.
 Because admissions requirements vary and because admission into an engineering program is highly competitive, students interested in the program should consult with the Engineering Science advisor as early as possible in their college career.
-The Engineering science advisor will guide the student through the process of selecting an appropriate engineering field and scheduling the correct curriculum.
+The Engineering Science advisor will guide the student through the process of selecting an appropriate engineering field and scheduling the correct curriculum.
 The program is highly structured, and many of the courses are part of a sequence.
 For that reason, the course of study must be carefully planned to ensure that all general education and major requirements are met.

-Core Requirements for the B.S. in Engine ering Science ------------------- -------------- ----------- ---------------
+Core Requirements for the B.S. in Engineering Science

 TWU 101 First Year Experience 2 s.h.

-Written Word

-E 101, 102 Co omposition l .
-5 S. h.
+Written Word E 101, 102 Composition I, II 6 s.h.

-Spoken Word

-SP 101 C I. 3 .
-I.

-VP 1011 Speech 3 s.h.
+Spoken Word SP 101 Speech 3 s.h.

-JI 101 SDCCCII 2 3.11.

-Cultural Diversity
+Cultural Diversi ity

-R 207 World Dollarions 2 - 1- K /U/ World Religions 3 s.h.
+R 207 World Religions 3 s.h.

-Scientific Perspectives 26 s.h.
+Scientific Perspe ectives 26 s.h.

-C 150, 151 General Chemistr y I with Lak oratory ------------ ------------------ -------------- ---------
+C 150, 151 General Chemistry I with Laboratory

 M 181, 182 Calculus I, II

 M 283 Multivariable Calculus

 M 371 Ordinary Differential Equations

 M 431 Numerical Analysis

 P 262, 263 University Physics I with Laboratory